Creative & Education Rhode Island (RI) Rank #13 of 50

 90th Percentile $106,050

-Major Cities for Teacher (K-12)s in Rhode Island
+Teacher (K-12) Salary by City in Rhode Island

 The largest employment areas for teacher (k-12)s in Rhode Island include Providence, Warwick, Cranston, and Pawtucket.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Teacher (K-12) in Rhode Island